RENOYEGON/MassachusettsGeneralHospital-MGH--/README.md

 ### Project Background
 The Massachusetts General Hospital (MGH) executive team requested a high-level KPI report to assess the hospital's performance across key areas such as admissions, readmissions, length of stay, costs, and insurance coverage.
-The report is based on synthetic patient data from 2011 to 2022, encompassing nearly 1,000 patients and 27,891 encounters.
+The report is based on  patient data from 2011 to 2022, encompassing nearly 1,000 patients and 27,891 encounters.
 The goal is to provide actionable insights to improve operational efficiency, patient outcomes, and financial performance.
 #### Dataset:
-The dataset consists of synthetic records of nearly 1,000 MGH patients, capturing patient demographics, insurance coverage, medical encounters, and procedures.
+The dataset consists of  records of nearly 1,000 MGH patients, capturing patient demographics, insurance coverage, medical encounters, and procedures.
 Each encounter record includes details such as start and end date, total cost, encounter type, and insurance coverage
 #### Data Preparation & Exploration
 ##### Goal: Prepare the data for an effective data model for analysis.
 To facilitate accurate analysis, the following steps were performed: